-How to Test for Microwave Use: Here is a simple test to determine whether or not a utensil is compatible with your microwave oven: Measure one cup of water into a glass container, and place it on or near the dish you wish to test.
-Turn microwave on at High Power for one minute, until water is hot, then test the container in question.
+How to Test for Microwave Use: Here is a simple test to determine whether or not a utensil is compatible with your microwave oven.
+Measure one cup of water into a glass container and place it on or near the dish you wish to test.
+Microwave on HIGH Power for one to two minutes, until water is hot, then test are container in question.
 If the dish remains cool to the touch, it is safe for microwave oven use.